dask/dask-ml/docs/source/auto_examples/plot_spectral_clustering.rst

 This example shows how dask-ml's ``SpectralClustering`` scales with the number of samples, compared to scikit-learn's implementation.
-The dask version uses an approximation to the affinity matrix, which avoids an avoids an expensive computation at the cost of some approximation error.
+The dask version uses an approximation to the affinity matrix, which avoids an expensive computation at the cost of some approximation error.